-- The Order urges County residents to reduce the risk of COVID-19 transmission by staying home as much as possible and minimizing trips and activities outside the home. - Individuals over age 70 and those with serious underlying medical conditions should stay in their place of residence other than for essential needs. - The Order requires all individuals to strictly follow social distancing requirements when outside their home, and generally prohibits all activities that don't allow for social distancing.
+- The Order urges County residents to reduce the risk of COVID-19 transmission by staying home as much as possible and minimizing trips and activities outside the home. - Individuals over the age of 70 and those with serious underlying medical conditions should stay home other than for essential needs. - The Order requires all individuals to strictly follow social distancing requirements when outside their home, and generally prohibits all activities that don't allow for social distancing.

-Gatherings: The Order strongly discourages gatherings, but it allows outdoor gatherings (up to 60 people).
-As explained in the Health Officer's Mandatory Directive on Gatherings, indoor gatherings are not allowed at this time.
-Gatherings have special rules and must comply with the Directive.
+Gatherings: The Order strongly discourages gatherings, but it allows outdoor gatherings (up to 60 people) and indoor gatherings (up to 20 people).
+Gatherings have special rules and must comply with the Health Officer's forthcoming Mandatory Directive on Gatherings.